 An employee on layoff may be recalled to the employee's former position or to a substantially similar position.
+If more than one employee is on layoff from the same position or substantially similar positions, the recalls will be in order of each employee's length of continuous service with the County.
 Recall notices will be sent to the employee's address on file with the Human Resources Department; it is the employee's responsibility to notify the department of any change of address.